w0ngja/UTS-Microcredentials-Data-Analytics-Foundations/README.md

-# UTS Microcrednetials: Data Foundations
+# UTS Microcredentials: Data Foundations
 Coursework and final assignment for the UTS Data Analytics Foundations Microcredential.
 Data analysis was completed using a combination of Microsoft Excel and Knime.
 <br/>